 - Â Has a fixed mounto

 With the temperature display of the Helix 5 DI, you will never be at a loss of the correct spot to go fishing.
 If you unintentionally stray to cold waters, you can adjust your boat to head for warmer waters and vice versa.

 Down Imaging Sonar

 This fish locator works at varying depths and therefore provides a clear picture of the area even when there are high tides.
 It has 400 watts of OTP power output and can transmit images up to 350 feet.
 This imaging power gives it an edge other fish finders.

-The dual beam will enable you personalize your fish finder.
+The dual beam will enable you to personalize your fish finder.
 With this, you can be sure to catch the biggest, fattest fish in whatever water you are fishing.

 This Humminbird model comes with a color display that makes it easy to locate fish from the crowd under the water.
 The display makes it easy to locate a good spot with a high fish population and also to read even on bright, sunny fishing days.